chrischristakis/ryflect/README.md

 - [x] Sanitize inputs
 - [x] Email registration code
 - [x] Set up CRON jobs for deleting old unactivated users and old verification entries (Can do both in one job)
+- [ ] Change routes to account for encryption

 # Front end
 - [x] Figma layout